cpske/ISP/testing/Selenium-intro.md

 Selenium is a tool for *browser automation*.
 You can programmatically control what the browser does.

-Its most often used for testing, but can be used for other applications.
+It is often used for testing, but can also be used for other applications.

 ## Installation